top of page

 Teletherapy game for speech therapy using split screen with articulation cards and an open-ended board game

-For older articulation students that don't necessarily need the pictures (and might even be put off by them), splitting your screen between articulation word lists and an age-appropriate game is a simple activity that you can do anytime at the drop of a hat.
+For older articulation students who don't necessarily need the pictures (and might even be put off by them), splitting your screen between articulation word lists and an age-appropriate game is a simple activity that you can do anytime at the drop of a hat.

 Playing an open-ended articulation game in teletherapy with split screen